mdLafrance/catch99/README.md

 - `CATCH99_TERM_WIDTH` - if defined (as a number), catch will use this value as the terminal width.
 Otherwise, the terminal width will be queried at runtime with ioctl.

 ### A note about implementation
-Single header libraries just dont make sense to implement in C. You can do it more sanely in C++ because:
+Some catch features are trickier to implement in C. You can do it more sanely in C++ because:
 - c++ inlines dont require external linkage
-- c++ has lambdas (this is more directly related to implementing something like Catch2)
+- c++ has lambdas

 Without those, you have to rely on complicated macros - not something conducive to writing anything complex.

 Maybe I'll turn this into something more substantial in the future, but for now a janky header file is enough for my use case.

-### TODO
+### Planned
 - [x] CHECK and REQUIRE
 - [x] Skip clause
 - [x] Pretty printing